Not All Air Purifiers Are Created Equal Made Easy

 Long-term exposure to ozone has been linked to increased rates of respiratory infections and reduced lung function in children.
 In particular, children with pre-existing conditions such as asthma may experience exacerbated symptoms or more frequent attacks.

-Safe Alternatives for Better Air Quality
+Safe Alternatives For Better Air Quality

 • HEPA filters – Highly effective at removing airborne particles